OpenKMIP/libkmip/docs/source/api.rst

 KMIP Message Settings
 `````````````````````
 The library context contains several attributes that are used throughout the
-encoding and decoding process to control what KMIP structures are included in
+encoding and decoding process.

+The ``version`` enum attribute is used to control what KMIP structures are
-operation request and response messages.
-The ``version`` enum attribute should
+included in operation request and response messages.
+It should be set by the
-be set by the parent application to the desired KMIP version:
+parent application to the desired KMIP version:

 .. code-block:: c